 Just eight years apart but growing up during those formative years listening to one of the greatest rock and pop bands during my early teens has left a mark on my musical appreciation for the band.
 I never saw The Beatles live, I did see Paul McCartney in Birmingham during the early nineties but nevertheless I have always been a fan of The Beatles, their music, films, books, personalities and imagery.

-I have been to Liverpool many times before visiting several sites associated with The Beatles, but I had somehow missed the recently opened Magical Beatles Museum, situated on Mathew Street right in the Heart of the Cavern Quarter.
+I have been to Liverpool many times before visiting several sites associated with The Beatles, but I had somehow missed the Liverpool Beatles Museum, situated on Mathew Street right in the Heart of the Cavern Quarter.

 Several years ago, I had the good fortune to visit The Casbah Coffee Club which is often overlooked by many Beatles fans on their pilgrimage to Liverpool, yet it played a crucial part in the early history of the band.